Keil-Carpenter/M365-User-Provisioning-Automation/README.md

 Each entry is added to the mailbox Trusted Senders and Domains list.

 ## Notes
-- The script automatically installs required modules and connects to Microsoft Graph if not already authenticated.
+- Automatically installs and imports required modules if missing
-- Designed for interactive, per-user provisioning
+- Authenticates to Microsoft Graph on execution
-- Requires Microsoft Graph and Exchange Online connectivity
+- Designed for interactive per-user provisioning (not batch automation)
 - Uses group-based licensing for Microsoft 365 license assignment